 $ sudo apt install picom

-On Arch Linux, you can list all available versions/forks with :
+On Arch Linux, you can list all available versions/forks with the following:

 $ paru -Ss picom community/picom 8.2-1 [150.03KB 375.46KB] X compositor that may fix tearing issues aur/picom-git 1430_8.rc2.21.gfd6ff82_2020.06.06-1 [+348 ~1.39] X compositor (fork of compton) (git-version) aur/picom-ibhagwan-git 1577_Next.296.g6d87428_2021.02.05-1 [+9 ~1.13] [Installed: 1577_Next.296.g60eb00c_2021.02.08-1] iBhagwan's compton|picom fork (X compositor) with dual_kawase blur and rounded corners aur/picom-jonaburg-git 0.1-4 [+7 ~3.22] jonaburg's picom fork with tryone144's dual_kawase blur and ibhagwan's rounded corners, an X compositor (compton's fork) aur/picom-tryone-git 1477_Next.196.g9bb21fc_2020.09.16-1 [+4 ~0.96] tryone144's picom fork with dual_kawase blur, an X compositor (fork of compton) aur/pantheon-lite 6-1 [+2 ~0.00] Pantheon Lite Session (Gala replaced with openbox & picom) aur/picom-rounded-corners r1392.bae5bf0-1 [+1 ~0.03] X Compositor (a fork of xcompmgr-dana) (with rounded corners patch) aur/picomc 0.4.2-2 [+1 ~0.02] A tiny CLI Minecraft launcher aur/apicompat-git r125.5f916b1-3 [+0 ~0.00] [Orphaned] Checks recent changes to a Go project for backwards incompatible changes aur/picom-rounded-corners-legacy-glx2 r1553.469bc39-1 [+0 ~0.00] X Compositor (a fork of xcompmgr-dana) (experimental branch with rounded corners)

-Now you can install the desired fork with:
+Now you can install the desired fork with the following:

 $ paru <name>